m4rkw/minotaur-old/README.md

 that this scenario will not occur via some other means.

+# Device pinning

+You can now pin a device to a specific miner/algorithm/region combination for testing.
+See --help for syntax.

 # GS display

 Minotaur comes with a top-style monitoring interface which provides metrics on